 Tested Code MUST protect against malicious actors stealing or wasting gas.

-[Q] Protect against Oracle Manipulation
+[Q] Protect against Oracle Failure

-[Q] Protect against Front-Running
+[Q] Protect against Ordering Attacks

-Tested Code MUST NOT require information
+Tested Code MUST manage information

 [Q] Protect against MEV Attacks